 - Enter all the details and choose an easy password which you can remember.

 - Now navigate to Settings > Accounts > Your Account.

-- At the space beneath your account picture, you will see an option which says “Sign in with local account instead”.
+- At the space beneath your account picture, you will see an option that says “Sign in with local account instead”.